tarekmansour/tarekmansour/README.md

 **About:**

-👋 I'm a code craftsman, a Senior .NET developer with a degree in computer engineering, passionate about software architecture, and always on the lookout for fresh avenues of innovation.

-:battery: I love working with `.Net`, `Javascript`, `DDD`, `Modular Monolith`, `Microservices`, `CQRS`, `Event-Sourcing`, `TDD`, clean code tips, and software architecture patterns & styles.
+- 💼 I'm a Software engineer
+- 👯 I’m always learning
+- 🌱 Software architecture is my area of interest, my learning focuses on `Clean Architecture`, `TDD` and  `Domain Driven Design`.

-💞️ I’m looking to collaborate on various projects.
+- 💞️ I’m looking to collaborate on various projects.

 **Reach me on:**
 <p>